anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 ## Prefer DNS servers learnt from DHCP/Route Advertisements

-XXX - it has been suggested that this will not help, thus previous recommendation.

 IoT Devices should prefer doing DNS to the network provided DNS servers.
 Whether this is restricted to Classic DNS (Do53) or also includes using DoT/DoH is a local decision, but a locally provided DoT server SHOULD be used, as recommended by {{I-D.reddy-dprive-bootstrap-dns-server}} and {{I-D.peterson-doh-dhcp}}.